gadge/aryth/packages/norm/README.md

 M1 = 2147483648.0: This is 2^31, the maximum value that can be represented in a 32-bit signed integer.
 It's used as a scaling factor to convert between floating-point and integer representations.

-N2P32 = -0x100000000: This is -2^32, used in the uniform rand-normom number generator (rand-norm() method).
+N2P32 = -0x100000000: This is -2^32, used in the uniform normom number generator (norm() method).
 It helps scale the output of the xorshift() function to produce numbers in the [0,1] range.

 #### Meta